Academic Catalog and Handbooks

 Equivalent courses: GBUS 201Z

-GBUS 202 Principles of Global Business (4 Credits)
+GBUS 202 Principles of Management Under Global Context (4 Credits)

 Students will develop an understanding of some of the functional areas of organizations, such as marketing, human resources, operations, organizational behavior and finance, and how these functions are interrelated.
 Students will study the social, governmental and ethical issues that affect the conduct of business within a global environment.
 The course will help students improve their communication skills and practice problem solving, conflict resolution and decision making.
 Students will apply their understanding of the principles of global business management to the challenges facing organizations and their varied stakeholders, who sometimes have conflicting goals and interests.
 Fall and Spring.